cisaic/Ethnocentrism/.ipynb_checkpoints/README-checkpoint.md

 - box plots comparing strategy proportion in the 10x10 and 50x50 simulation for each tag
 - why box plot? only 10 data points per plot point, not sufficient data to show just mean. wanted to display distribution of the data

-###strategy-proportions
+- 10x10strategy-proportions
+- 10x10 box plot comparing strategy proportions per tag for last 100 cycles out of 1000 total cycles over 10 worlds

+50x50strategy-proportions
 - analysis of ethnocentrism code generated from function RUN
 - 10x10 box plot comparing strategy proportions per tag for last 100 cycles out of 1000 total cycles over 10 worlds
-- 50x50 box plot comparing strategy proportions per tag for last 100 cycles out of 1000 total cycles over 10 worlds

 **Quick note:**